oof-software/openid-2.0/README.md

 Based on [`node-openid`](https://github.com/havard/node-openid) and tries to be at least a tiny (🤏) bit spec compliant.

+## Constraints

+- Always using the `checkid_setup` mode (not using immediate mode)
+- No extensions are implemented
+- I _think_ the `strict` mode of `node-openid` corresponds to enforcing encryption which we do
+  - The constructed `reqwest::Client` uses at least `TLSv1.2` and is set to HTTPS only.

 ## Steam Authetication

 1) The user visits `/api/auth/steam/login`